ShanEllis/website_Ellis/content/faq.md

 #### Can I get a recommendation letter?

 You can definitely ask!
 Note that the earlier you ask the better (by the end of October, it's a no for almost every request).
 But, also know that I try to prioritize writing _strong_ recommendation letters, and I can only do this for students I know well.
 If we have never had a conversation, I will typically decline your request.
 I write ~40 recommendation letters each letter writing season, and this takes a lot of time.
 So, while I _hate_ turning students down each quarter, I have to do so to ensure that I have time to get the letters I've agreed to write written well.
 I know that it can be hard to find letter writers at UCSD, so I do my best to respond to email requests quickly, regardless of whether it's a yes or a no.

-That said, during Fall 2022, I'll be on parental leave, so my ability to write recommendation letters will be less than typical.
-I'll prioritize writing letters for students I know particularly well.

 #### Can I do research with you?